dotcms-plugins/com.dotcms.ema-ovr/README.md

-# com.dotcms.ema-ovr
+# Edit Mode Anywhere URL Override
-This is version of EMA, allows a developer to override the proxy url by query string.
-When the ability to override the proxy url is combined with a tool like ngrok, it can allow multiple remote developers to develop their SPAs and applications locally against the a central dev dotCMS instance.
+This is a drop in replacement for the dotCMS EMA capibility.
+The difference is that this plugin allows individual developers to override the proxy url of edit mode by passing a query string.
+The changed proxy url is stored in the developers session.
+When the ability to override the proxy url is combined with a tool like ngrok, which exposes a port on the developers computer as a url, it can allow multiple remote developers to develop their client side SPA and applications locally and preview them against the content stored on a central dev dotCMS instance.